 Community Planningto top

 The Berkshire Regional Planning Commission has completed working with a regional Consortium of cross-sector partners to develop a regional sustainability plan for the Berkshires.
-The three-year project developed a regional vision and supporting goals and strategies for energy, economy, agriculture, neighborhoods, housing, open space, recreation, transportation, health, infrastructure, and land use.
-The impacts of food security, rising fuel prices, climate change, and technology will be some of the emerging topics were integrated into the plan.
+The three-year project developed a regional vision and supporting goals, policies and strategies for conservation and recreation, economy, local food and agriculture, climate and energy, housing and neighborhoods, historic preservation, infrastructure and services, and land use.
 Broad and diverse public outreach mechanisms were employed throughout the process to garner strong public input.
-The Plan was adopted on March 20, 2014.
+The Plan was adopted by the Berkshire Regional Planning Commission on March 20, 2014.

 Data & Information Servicesto top